-The draft plan is now presented to the Committee for consideration.
+The draft plan is now presented to the Committee for consideration and agreement to release for public consultation.

 4. RLTS policy framework for walking

 The policy framework for the Regional Walking Plan is provided by the vision statement, objectives and outcomes of the Wellington RLTS.